nishkohli96/react-basic-app/README.md

 - Internationalization using [react-i18-next](https://react.i18next.com/)
 - Query Data from [Contentful GraphQL API](https://www.contentful.com/developers/docs/tutorials/general/graphql/)
 - Use [MobX](https://mobx.js.org/README.html) as an easier alternative to Redux for global state management
-- I removed the 'Public_url' prefix in public/index.html file so that my build loads.
-- Remember to add .env variables from your file to the Netlify env-vars under Build & deploy of ypur app settings.
+- Remember to add .env variables from your file to the Netlify env-vars under Build & deploy of your app settings.
+Netlify takes care of the CI/CD part.